survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ## Conclusion

-Including hashes related to the file, contents is a good way to invalidate them on the client side.
+Including hashes related to the file contents to their names allows to invalidate them on the client side.
 If a hash has changed, the client will be forced to download the asset again.

 To recap:

 * Webpack’s **placeholders** allow you to shape filenames and enable you to include hashes to them.
 * The most valuable placeholders are `[name]`, `[chunkhash]`, and `[ext]`. `chunkhash` is derived based on the entry in which the asset belongs.
 * If you are using `ExtractTextPlugin`, you should use `[contenthash]`.
 This way extracted assets won’t become invalidated even if the entries from which they were extracted change.
-* `HashedModuleIdsPlugin` provides a way to generate module IDs based on module paths.
+* `HashedModuleIdsPlugin` generates module IDs based on module paths.
 This is more stable than relying on the default order based numeric module IDs.

 Even though the project generates hashes now, the output isn’t flawless.
 The problem is that if the application changes, it will invalidate the vendor bundle as well.
 The next chapter digs deeper into the topic and shows you how to extract a **manifest** to resolve the issue.